mgussekloo/laravel-facet-filter/README.md

 $title = $singleFacet->title; // "Main color"
 $paramName = $singleFacet->getParamName(); // "main-color"

-/* The getOptions() method provides an array of options, with useful info such as the total result count within the current query. */
+/* The getOptions() method provides a Laravel collection, including useful info such as the total result count for an option within the current query. */
 $options = $singleFacet->getOptions();

 /*